janeyrinn/karmayoga/README.md

 ### Security

 Sensitive data such as SECRET_KEYS were stored on heroku using config variables to prevent unwanted connections to the database.
+This information was also stored in an env.py file for the development environment, which was kept private by including it in the gitignore file, preventing it being pushed to GitHub.

 Django allauth was used to set up user authentication and built in decorators allowed restricted access to certain features on the website.